 Payouts

-What is a payout?
+What it is

-How to mint USDB?
+How to mint USDB

 USDB is a fake ERC20 stablecoin powered by BlindPay to simulate payouts on development instances.
+You can mint infinite USDB on EVM chains, but the wallet needs Ether to pay gas — get some from the Base Sepolia faucet.

 Put your instance_id on the following url https://app.blindpay.com/instances/<instance_id>/utilities/mint and mint USDB on Base Sepolia Testnet.